-The next theorem is about the existence of any stable decoder.
-The proof is in the Appendix since it's quite similar. \begin{theorem} Let $\Wc$ be $s$-even.
+The next theorem is the minimum number of measurements required for the existence of a stable decoder, not necessarily the decoder \eqref{equ:K} or \eqref{equ:K0}.
+The proof is in the Appendix since it's quite similar to that of Theorem \ref{thm:min2}. \begin{theorem} Let $\Wc$ be $s$-even.
 Suppose that there exists a linear map $\Ac$ and a reconstruction map $\Delta$ stable in the sense that

 then there exists $C'>0$ depending only on $C$ such that the number of measurments

 \end{theorem}